Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Asparagaceae

 This plant grows to around 50cm in height and has whitish-green flowers which unlike it's close relative, Common Solomon's-seal Polygonatum multiflorum are not 'waisted' and are tubular in appearance.
 It gets it's name 'angular' from the stems which are more erect than those of Common Solomon's-seal and then arch at a quite acute angle towards the top.
 The leaves are more erect than with Common Solomon's-seal.
 The flowers are followed by black berries.

-This interesting plant is becoming more scarce and is now only found very locally in a few confined spots in north/northwest England and in parts of Wales.
+In Britain this interesting plant is becoming more scarce and is now largely confined to a few spots in north/northwest England and in parts of Wales.

-Angular Solomon's-seal is a chalk loving plant which grows in rocky limestone habitats, often in limestone pavements, as pictured on the left.
+Angular Solomon's-seal is a chalk loving plant which grows in rocky limestone habitats, often in limestone pavements, as pictured here.